Superkikim/casambi-bt-hass/README.md

 Button press and release events are **not guaranteed** to be captured due to the nature of Bluetooth communication.
 For better reliability, it's recommended to trigger automations on both `button_press` and `button_release` events rather than relying on just one type.

 ### Example Event Data
-Here's what a switch event looks like in Home Assistant:
+Here are examples of different switch events in Home Assistant:

+#### Quick Press/Release
 ```yaml
 event_type: casambi_bt_switch_event
 data: